All-American Bitch: Commercial performance

 "All-American Bitch" debuted at number 13 on the US Billboard Hot 100 issued for September 23, 2023.
 In Canada, the song entered at number 15 on the Canadian Hot 100 issued for the same date and was certified platinum by Music Canada.
 It debuted at number 78 on the UK Singles Chart.
-"All-American Bitch" received a silver certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 17th-biggest song in the country in February 2024.
+"All-American Bitch" received a gold certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 17th-biggest song in the country in February 2024.

 In Australia, "All-American Bitch" entered at number 10 and became Rodrigo's eighth top-10 song.
 The song was certified platinum by the Australian Recording Industry Association (ARIA) for selling 70,000 equivalent units.
 It debuted at number seven in New Zealand and became her 10th top-10 song.
 "All-American Bitch" received a gold certification from Recorded Music NZ.
 The song charted at number nine on the Billboard Global 200.
 Elsewhere, it reached national record charts at number 7 on the Sweden Heatseeker chart, number 8 in Ireland, number 22 in Singapore, number 29 in Greece, number 34 in Portugal, number 96 in Poland, and number 171 in France.
 "All-American Bitch" received a double platinum certification in Brazil.